Particular/docs.particular.net/servicepulse/intro-failed-messages.md

 ---
 title: Failed Message Monitoring in ServicePulse
-summary: Describes how ServicePulse detects and monitors failed messages, and how you can resend messages for reprocessing, or archive repeatedly failing messages
+summary: Describes how ServicePulse detects and monitors failed messages, and allows retrying, or archiving failing messages
 tags:
 - ServicePulse
 reviewed: 2016-03-02